Love waves cause horizontal movement of the land

-Love waves or L waves are surface waves that are very destructive after large earthquakes.
+Love waves form on the Earth's surface when S waves change into a new type of wave.
+These waves can cause widespread destruction after large earthquakes.
 Recent research also suggests these waves trigger small earthquakes thousands of miles away from the epicenter hours after a major earthquake.

 L waves travel only on the surface of the Earth and are slower than either P waves or S waves.
 They form when S waves interact with the Earth's surface.
 These waves produce only horizontal motion on the Earth's surface shaking the Earth in a side to side motion.

 These seismic waves are the ones that most people feel during an earthquake.
 Because the waves take a long time to dissipate they are the most destructive near the epicenter of an earthquake.
 They often cause buildings to collapse during an earthquake.

 Love waves were named for A.E.H.
 Love, a British mathematician, who discovered them in 1911.
 Scientists have recently been studying the waves after large earthquakes discovered a 37% increase in small earthquakes world wide five hours after a large earthquake.